PERSPECTIVE: Jennifer Schembri-Portelli, aka JSP

 So there’s my passion, purpose, practise and persistence – but I know I’m not alone.
 Our industry is rich with individuals who are interested in sharing their specific knowledge, skills and experience.
 So, here’s the challenge: if this little kid from an immigrant family can be awarded Network Author of the Year, so too can you.
 Bring your passion and purpose to the forefront and start scribbling, constructing and submitting articles.
 You never know where it might lead.

 Jennifer Schembri-Portelli, aka ‘JSP’, is a skilled fitness and aqua professional with over 25 years’ experience.
-She is the founder of Water Exercise Training Service (WETS), an education provider whose aqua fitness qualifications are now delivered in partnership with AUSTSWIM.
+She founded Water Exercise Training Service (WETS) education provider.
 In 2015 JSP was named Australian Fitness Network’s Author of the Year. wets.com.au/wets-aqua